 “Guest houses and travel-related services would therefore do well to target SME owners, who are bound to hit the road before big corporate travellers.”

-Bleisure travel is a growing market and combines both elements of business and leisure.
+Bleisure travel is a growing market and combines both elements of business and leisure (as the contraction of the two words indicate).
 How it works in practice is business travellers extend their business trip for leisure purposes such as sightseeing at their destination.
 With more people working remotely, employees can even bring their families and friends along.

-The benefits of bleisure for employees, according to a Fortune article, is greater job satisfaction and increased productivity.
+The benefits of bleisure for employees, according to a Fortune article, are greater job satisfaction and increased productivity.

 Local tourism establishments also stand to benefit.
-The bleisure traveller is willing to stay longer at an area and spends more.
+The business leisure traveller is willing to stay longer in an area and spend more.
 For tourism businesses, there are opportunities to target this traveller with customised offerings

 Related: Tourism Trends for 2021